augnustin/docker-local-tutorial/PITCHME.md

 ## Persistent database

 Now you'll want to have a database system connected, right?
+Say you need redis...

 Q: What do you suggest?